Akascape/CTkDesigner-Support/README.md

 Current Version: 1.0

 ### Note
-I made lots of customtkinter widget and made them free for everyone, but CTkDesigner took a lot of manual work and time, so consider this as a type of support if you buy this project from me.
+I made many customtkinter widgets and made them free for everyone, but CTkDesigner took a lot of manual work and time, so consider this as a type of support if like to you buy this project from me.